robmat/antimine_with_pics_as_prizes/README.md

 # Android an
-Classical anti-mine that rewards users with pictures as winning prizes.
+Classical anti-mine that rewards users with pictures as prizes.

 Work based on https://github.com/lucasnlm/antimine-android